 - Previous experience with Microsoft Office software preferred

 [Call to Action] You’ve gotten a job hunter’s attention; now how do you get their application?
 You need a compelling call to action right here, telling applicants reading your medical receptionist job description exactly how to apply.
-Let them know how and where to submit their resume, who to contact at your company, or whether to click the “apply” button at the top of the ad.
+Let them know how and where to submit their application, who to contact at your company, or whether to click the “apply” button at the top of the ad.